front-commerce/developers.front-commerce.com/source/docs/essentials/add-a-page-client-side.md

 ---
 id: add-a-page-client-side
 title: Add a new page
----
+description:
   Front-Commerce comes with a classic set of pages for an e-commerce application.
 It has URLs for Catalog routes (Categories, Product, Search…), Checkout routes, Account routes, Cms pages…

-But when building your own e-commerce experience you will most likely need to add your own pages/routes.
-And that's what we will focus on in this guide.
+  When building your own e-commerce experience you will most likely need to add your own pages/routes.
+That's what we will focus on in this guide.
+---

 We will take the example of a shop that is selling ingredients.
 It might make sense for such a website to also present a bunch of recipes to inspire their